 Moreover, the Sanskrit word Sabhā, mentioned already in the Rigveda and Mahabharata, meant: “an assembly, congregation, meeting, council…” Interestingly, this word survived in all modern Slavic languages, with the exact same meaning, directly from Proto-Slavic.

-This word is very important, as it could also be the root of both, Slavic word for Saturday (Subota) and the Jewish “Sabbath”.
+This word is very important, as it could also be the root of both, the Slavic word for Saturday (Subota) and the Jewish “Sabbath”.

-There are many toponyms across Slavic countries that have their match in Asia, while they don’t mean much in Slavic language, and vice-versa.
+There are many toponyms across Slavic countries that have their match in Asia, while they don’t mean much in the Slavic language, and vice-versa.
 In order to avoid mistakes, I will focus only on Serbia, a region that is familiar.

 One of the most obvious toponyms is the city of Indjija, which simply translates to “India”.
 There is no official explanation for its name whose first mention comes from the 15th century.
-When Serbian monastery poems were discovered, some authors had tried to connect mentions of India with this town.
+When Serbian monastery poems were discovered, some authors tried to connect mentions of India with this town.
 Indeed, some of the poems also refer to India as ““.
 However, this theory does not explain where the name of the town actually comes from.
 Neither explains why other poems mention the Hindu Kush and Manchuria.

-Another Indo-Aryian Kingdom, of the Vedic period, the Nishada Kingdom, perhaps mirrors in the city of Nish.
+Another Indo-Aryian Kingdom, of the Vedic period, the Nishada Kingdom, perhaps mirrors the city of Nish.
 This is an important city, as Emperor Constantine was born here.
 In Latin, the name of the city was Naisus, but since this was not a Latin name, we can perhaps assume that the Slavic word is closer to the original, pre-Roman name.